metaory/mxcolr/README.md

 Motivations
 ===========
-While tools like Ommox and Spicetify are great in reallity you probably got more than GTK theme and Icons you'd want to patch
+While tools like Oomox and Spicetify are great in reallity you probably got more than GTK theme and Icons you'd want to patch

 terminal colors, terminal prompt, window manager / status bar icons, Vim/Atom/SourceCode editor and more